-Further details on Quota management can be found at the link below:
+Further details on Quota management can be found here.

 Since 1990 the capacity of fishing vessels has been controlled through the licences attached to them.
 For this purpose the capacity of a fishing vessel is measured by the tonnage and engine power (kilowatts) of the vessel.

 Management of the fleet is achieved through having a restrictive licensing scheme, in which no new licences are issued.
 This places a ceiling on the total number of vessels in the UK fishing fleet.
 In order to license new vessels, fishermen must acquire one or more existing licence entitlements from other previously licensed vessels.
 Capacity penalties are levied on some licence transactions which contribute towards the reductions in the capacity of the UK fleet required under EC regulations.